HagayHaut/fractal-tree/README.md

 ## Well It's Really A Pseudo Fractal Tree...

 Since computers cannot compute fractals to infinity, these "fractal trees" are not true fractals, as their branches stop growing once they reach the length of 4 pixels.
 They are pseudo-fractal trees.
 Furthermore, the width of each branch is not a fraction of the length, but half the log of the length.
-I chose to use the log of the length so that the width is still visible at the tips, but also decreases with each iteration of the tree.
+I chose to use the log of the length (divided by 2) so that the width is still visible at the tips, but also decreases with each iteration of the tree.

 ## Using Recursion